-Non-perishable foods often get a bad rep as not as healthy as "fresh" foods.
-However, some non-perishable foods can play a large role in any healthy diet, including for diabetics.
+Non-perishable and packaged foods often get a bad rep as not as healthy as "fresh" foods.
+However, these foods can play a large role in any healthy diet, including for diabetics in a pinch.

 Having delicious, healthy non-perishable food on hand can minimize trips to the grocery store.
 They also offer a variety of convenient shelf-stable food options for snacks or meals.